Kesteven and Sleaford High School Late Transfer Entry | Cognitive Abilities Test (CAT)

 The CAT tests students’ reasoning skills by focusing on verbal reasoning, non-verbal reasoning, quantitative reasoning and spatial reasoning.

 Kesteven and Sleaford High School Selective Academy Admissions Criteria

 All arrangements for late applications at Kesteven and Sleaford High School are made in accordance with Lincolnshire County Council’s coordinated admission arrangements – including late entry.

 Performing well in the CAT will not necessarily result in the offer of a place.
 Parents are still required to apply for a place via their LA and it should be noted that not every candidate can be admitted.

-For more information about KSHS’s admission process, contact the Admissions Officer directly via email firstname.lastname@example.org, or call 01529 414 044.
+For more information about KSHS’s admission process, contact the the school directly via email or call 01529 414 044.

-How to Prepare for the Kesteven and Sleaford High School Selective Academy CAT Assessment
+How to Prepare for the Kesteven and Sleaford High School Selective Academy CAT4 Assessment

 Our CAT articles below are ideal reading for parents at the beginning of the CAT process:

-The four CAT practice tests we have published to date will help students prepare for the Kesteven and Sleaford High School Selective Academy entrance assessment.
+The CAT4 practice tests and courses we have published to date will help students prepare for the Kesteven and Sleaford High School Selective Academy entrance assessment.
 Containing eight modules that cover Verbal, Non-Verbal, Quantitative and Spatial Reasoning, each test replicates the exam format, style and content.
-They each come with answers and explanations for every question, allowing your child to recognise their strengths and weaknesses.
+They each come with answers and explanations for every question, allowing your child to recognise their strengths and weaknesses early on.

 The information in this post was correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.